-Outreach Services for Iraqi Refugees: Now in its fourth year, OSIR is strengthening the outreach network for UNHCR via cash assistance and community outreach with information and services to assist the Iraqi refugee community residing in Jordan and needy Jordanians.
-The program helps maintain a minimum standard of living and improves access to education, training, and medical care while the refugees rebuild their lives and make plans for the future.
+Outreach Services for Iraqi Refugees (OSIR): Now in its fifth year, OSIR is strengthening the UNHCR outreach network by providing cash assistance, information, and services to assist Iraqi and Syrian refugee communities.
+The program helps refugees maintain minimum living standards, improves their access to education, training, and medical care, and supports their efforts to rebuild their lives and make plans for the future.

-Community-Based Support Program: Also in its fourth year, CBSP is building the capacity of vulnerable Iraqi refugees with vocational and entrepreneurship training that will enable them to generate income during their stay in Jordan and find employment when they return to Iraq or locate to a third country.
-During 2012, CBSP is focusing on linking trainees to the local market through one-month internships and job placement.
+Community-Based Support Program (CBSP): Also in its fifth year, CBSP provides vulnerable Iraqi refugees with vocational and entrepreneurship training that enables them to generate income during their stay in Jordan and find employment upon their return to Iraq or location to a third country.
+During 2013, CBSP is focusing on linking trainees to the local market through internships and job placement.

-Health Linkages and National Networks: In its second year, HLNN is increasing awareness of available health services from the Government of Jordan to Iraqis residing in the country.
-In partnership with 14 Ministry of Health centers, HLNN assists Iraqis to receive services at reduced fees.
+Health Linkages and National Networks (HLNN): In its third year, HLNN is increasing awareness of available health services from the government of Jordan to Iraqi refugees.
+In partnership with 16 Ministry of Health centers, HLNN assists Iraqis to receive services at reduced fees.
 By targeting women and youth to receive information and training on maternal, child and reproductive healthcare, the project reduces this population’s vulnerability and reliance on parallel health structures.
 This approach also increases the effectiveness of community-based mechanisms for domestic and gender-based violence mitigation and response.

-Community Mobilization for Partnerships in Schools: IRD and the Ministry of Education are partnering on this five-year project designed to complement the Jordan School Reconstruction Project (JSP), which renovates and builds new schools across the country, and USAID’s Education Reform Support Program (ERSP), which provides state-of-the-art school based training program to maximize the impact of the new space.
-CMP works by developing dynamic community-school partnerships that unite citizens with their schools and empower them to collaborate to the benefit of children, students, pupils, and communities.
-CMP is active in 67 communities that will receive new or renovated schools through the JSP project.
+Community Mobilization for Partnerships in Schools (CMP): IRD and the Ministry of Education are partnering on this five-year project designed to complement the Jordan School Reconstruction Project, which renovates and builds new schools across the country, and USAID’s Education Reform Support Program, which provides state-of-the-art school-based training to maximize the impact of the new space.
+CMP develops dynamic community-school partnerships that unite citizens with their schools and empower them to collaborate to the benefit of children, students, pupils, and communities.
+The project is active in 65 communities that will receive new or renovated schools through the Jordan School Reconstruction Project.

-Entrepreneurship for Refugees in Lebanon: The goal of EfR, now in its third year, is to improve environmental protection and build the entrepreneurial and income-generation skills of vulnerable Iraqi refugees residing in Lebanon.
-The program focuses on skills that respond to current opportunities in Lebanon, Iraq, and third countries, while also facilitating the legalization of Iraqi male refugees so they can generate incomes while in Lebanon.
+Entrepreneurship for Refugees in Lebanon (EfR): The goal of EfR, now in its fourth year, is to improve environmental protection and build the entrepreneurial and income-generation skills of vulnerable Iraqi refugees.
+The program focuses on skills that respond to current opportunities in Lebanon, Iraq, and third countries, while also facilitating the legalization of Iraqi male refugees so they can work legally while in Lebanon.
+In 2013, IRD began assisting Iraqi refugees from Syria as well.

-Iraq Community Services Project: In 2008, ICSP offered outreach and community and psychosocial services to the Iraqi refugee community.
+Iraq Community Services Project (ICSP): In 2008, ICSP offered outreach and community and psychosocial services to the Iraqi refugee community.
 ICSP provided screening, counseling, advanced mental healthcare, and support group counseling, including the psychosocial wellbeing of children.
 With expertise from the Khiam Rehabilitation Center in Lebanon, IRD established the first advanced psychosocial care center in Jordan.
-In partnership with the Noor al Hussein Foundation (NHF) of Jordan, IRD expanded the capacity of partnering community centers and provided interactive theater and puppet shows addressing social issues of importance to Iraqi children and their families.
+In partnership with the Noor al Hussein Foundation of Jordan, IRD expanded the capacity of partner community centers and provided interactive theater and puppet shows addressing social issues of importance to Iraqi children and their families.

 The goal of the Community-Based Support Program (CBSP), funded by the Department of... more